Avaiga/taipy-doc/docs/manuals/core/versioning/index.md

 # Version management system

-When developing, maintaining, or deploying a Taipy application, it is difficult to keep the Taipy entities (scenarios, tasks, data nodes, etc.) up-to-date when the Core configuration changes.
-Indeed, one can update the configuration (`Config^`) to create a new feature, experiment with an alternative algorithm, fix a bug, etc. When re-running the application after a change in the configuration, old entities instantiated before the change are not guaranteed to be compatible with the new configuration.
+When developing, maintaining, or deploying a Taipy application, it is challenging to keep the Taipy entities (scenarios, tasks, data nodes, etc.) up-to-date when the Core configuration changes.
+Taipy provides Version Management to address these central issues.

+Indeed, developers can update the configuration (`Config^`) to implement a new feature, experiment with an alternative algorithm, fix a bug, create a new data node, etc.
+When re-running the application after a change in the configuration, old entities instantiated before the change are not guaranteed to be compatible with the new configuration.

 Taipy proposes a **version management system** to:

-- manage the different versions of the configuration across the application runs,
+- Manage the different versions of the configuration across the application runs,
-- keep track of the old versions used to instantiate old entities,
+- Keep track of the old versions used to instantiate old entities,
-- choose the runtime mode of Taipy that defines how Taipy handles old entities.
+- Choose the runtime mode of Taipy that defines how Taipy handles old entities.

 This **version management system** is available using command line arguments when running a Taipy Core application.
 Please refer to the